-I will create a high data rate laser-based system using a pair of Near-UV Lasers.
-These utilize an electromagnetic frequency which isn’t harmful and isn’t overly disturbed by the sun (Garner, 2017).
-The beam diameter of these lasers is magnified, so they won’t be as perturbed by dust or other atmospheric aerosols while traveling through the air.
-These beams are shot into high-polling-rate photoresistors, which can detect data being sent.
-With a switching speed of around 10ns for both the lasers and the heads, speeds of up to 100-200mbps can be achieved.
+I will create a high-data-rate laser-based system using a pair of lasers which utilize an electromagnetic frequency that is harmless and is mostly undisturbed by the Sun (Garner, 2017).
+The beam diameter of these lasers is magnified, so dust or other atmospheric aerosols are less can block less of the beam itself while the light is traveling through the air.
+These beams are aimed into high-polling-rate phototransistors, which can detect data being sent.
+With “reaction times” of around 10ns for both the lasers and the receivers, data transfer speeds of up to 100-200mbps can be achieved.
 The range of such a system is around 10-20 km between each “repeater”.
-The cost of each system is around $200 for a transmitter/receiver.
-For settlements around 100km from a connected town or city, only $2000 would be needed as a one-time expense to link faraway areas to cities - orders of magnitude in cost less than systems by Google, and over time easily beating overpriced Satellite offerings like SpaceX.
-The system would also have higher range and over 100x less cost than standard implementations of long-range wireless technology such as Cellular towers.
+The cost is around $200 for a transmitter/receiver.
+With low powered lasers, power consumption can entirely be handled by Solar Power.
+Upkeep should be minimal, but with the low cost of parts, expecting around $30-$40 in maintenance per year isn’t unreasonable.
+For settlements around 100km from a connected town or city, around $2000 would be needed as a one-time expense to link faraway areas to cities.
+Even factoring in upkeep, this cost is orders of magnitude in cheaper than systems by Google, and over time surpassing satellite offerings like SpaceX’s Starlink.
+The system would also have higher range and cost two orders of magnitude lower less than more traditional implementations of long-range wireless technology such as cellular towers.
+One of my major goals with this project, is also to create a system capable of telling operators how to move lasers into optimal positions, and figuring out how to best mitigate atmospheric effects.

 Approach:

-Laser Selection
+Laser Selection:

-The 488nm wavelength was chosen for its relative safety (hence near-UV), the low cost of laser heads at that frequency, as well as photodetectors and filters (Reichow, 2006).
-Looking at Sunlight at sea level, (the red in the top image), close to 450nm, there is a sharp drop-off in irradiance.
-The Sharp GH04850B2G 488nm laser was chosen for meeting the specifications required by this project (Sharp, 2020), which are a high output wattage per area, through having an extremely low divergence (angle of beam spread over distance) of 0.07mrad (LaserPointer, 2019).
-The laser is collimated by a DTR-G-3 (reducing divergence right outside of a lens with an initial lens), reaching this 0.07 mrad number.
-(Photonlexicon, 2018).
-The DTR-G-3 is attached to a printed housing via compatible threading, and the laser diode itself is inserted into the other edge.
-In the diagram, one which shows models for housing parts, the second which is a simplified image of how the parts (the blue being the collimator and the orange being the lens) and the bottom right image showing a similar final assembly with the collimator and lens.
+The 488nm wavelength was chosen for its relative safety and low cost of laser diodes phototransistors and filters at that frequency, as well as phototransistors and filters (Reichow, 2006).
+At sea level, there is a sharp drop-off in irradiance of sunlight close to 450nm (The red in the top image).
+The Sharp GH04850B2G 488nm laser was chosen for meeting the specifications required by this project (Sharp, 2020), which are a high output wattage per area, through having and an extremely low divergence (angle of beam spread over distance) of 0.07mrad after collimation (reducing divergence right outside of a lens with an initial lens) (LaserPointer, 2019) (Photonlexicon, 2018).
+More power could be useful, but this low powered low divergence lens should better deliver power than a higher power higher divergent lens (as higher-powered lenses are more divergent) The DTR-G-3 is attached to a printed housing via compatible threading, and the laser diode itself is inserted into the other edge.
+In the diagram, one which shows models for housing parts, the second shows a simplified image of how the parts (the blue being the collimator and the orange being the lens) fit together, and the bottom right image showing a final assembly similar to the one proposed.

-Building beam expander
+Building beam expander: